spacetelescope/stpipe/docs/source/config_asdf.rst

 dissemination of data.
 Built on `YAML <https://yaml.org/>`_, the most basic file is text-based requiring minimal formatting.

-ASDF replaces the original :ref:`CFG <config_cfg_files>` format for step configuration.
 Using ASDF allows the configurations to be stored and retrieved from CRDS, selecting the best parameter file for a given set of criteria, such as instrument and observation mode.